openshift/enhancements/enhancements/single-node/single-node-openshift-with-workers.md

 this behavior are described below.

-The goal of this new `DefaultPlacement` field is to give the installer a way to affect the general placement of the `IngressController`, regardless of whether an `IngressController` is created during installation with the `.spec.replicas` and `.spec.nodePlacement` omitted or whether no `IngressController` was created during an installation.
-When no `IngressController` is created during installation the Cluster Ingress Operator creates a default `IngressController`
+The goal of this new `DefaultPlacement` field is to give the installer a way to affect the general placement of the `IngressController`.
+This is regardless of whether an `IngressController` is created during installation with the `.spec.replicas` and `.spec.nodePlacement` omitted or whether no `IngressController` was created during an installation at all.
+Today, when no `IngressController` is created during installation, the Cluster Ingress Operator creates a default `IngressController`
 - in this case we can go one of two ways -

 - The Cluster Ingress Operator leaves those fields empty in the newly created